farhannaqib/farhannaqib/README.md

 Some projects below are only available through a request due to academic integrity guidelines.
 Projects are sorted by time started.

 #### Projects -
+- [nyc-elections-2025](https://github.com/farhannaqib/nyc-elections-2025): A web-scraping data visualizer that collects elections data from the 2025 NYC mayoral race
 - [GravSim](https://github.com/farhannaqib/GravSim): A particle-mesh approach to simulating Newtonian gravity at cosmological scales
 - [OCRaml](https://github.coecis.cornell.edu/sh2276/ocraml): An OCR tool powered by a perceptron in OCaml for CS 3110 (available to Cornell students/faculty/staff)
 - DSLabs: A series of projects, including a multi-server Paxos implemention, done by sitting through lectures in CS 5414 - Distributed Computing Principles (available on a private repo)